jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 c.  adduser
 d.  add

-19) What command would be used to modify a user account settings and add them to the sudo users group (user is named controller)?
+19) What command would be used to modify a user account settings and add them to the sudo users group on an Ub untu distro (user is named controller)?
 a.  ```sudo useradd -aG sudo controller```
 b.  ```sudo usermod -aG sudo controller```
 c.  ```sudo usermod -G sudo controller```